ve7gel/MeteoBridgeAuth/README.md

 # Release Notes

 -1.0.8 11/02/2020
-    - add debug level setting to primary node
+    - add debug level setting to primary node.
+This update may require delete (not uninstall)/ add of the NS
     - minor code cleanup
 - 1.0.7 08/02/2020
     - update requirements.txt and install.sh